mgrahamjo/breadbox/README.md

 ## Templates

-Templates go in the views folder.
+Templates go in the `views/` folder.
+Partials go in the `views/partials/` folder.

 ### Includes